zenokit/zeno/README.md

 ---

-## Architecture Explanation

-- **Dynamic Routes**: Files in the `routes/` directory are treated as routes.
-If a file uses the `[param]` syntax in its name (like `api/[model].ts`), it's processed as a dynamic route where `model` becomes a request parameter.
-For example, a request to `/api/user` will match the file `api/[model].ts`, and you can retrieve the value of `model` as `req.params.model`.

-- **Static Routes**: Files like `api/methods.ts` are processed as static routes and are directly accessible at the URL `/api/methods`.

-### Advantages of Zeno
-- **Simplicity**: Easy to set up and use with an intuitive file structure.
-- **Flexibility**: Allows you to create APIs and web applications in a modular way.
-- **Performance**: Designed to operate with low latency and optimized route handling.
-- **Zero Dependencies**: Built entirely on Node.js standard libraries with no external packages required.

----

-✨ **Fun fact**: The project name comes from the philosopher Zeno and the Dragon Ball character Zeno.
+✨ **Fun fact**: The project name comes from the philosopher Zenon and the Dragon Ball character Zeno.
 Useless information, do with it what you will!